lrny-lru/lrny-lru/README.md

   ⛺ I live in North Carolina.

-  💬 Ask me about JS, React, CSS, HTML, design methods, Art or anything in Psychology!
-I love talking special interests!
+  💬 tweet at me if you like discussing all the different ways to think about information or you just enjoy being silly & absurd? @lrnlru